krono/swathesis/README.md

 # SWAThesis #

-An unofficial LaTeX class for writing these at the [Software Architecture Group][], [Hasso-Plattner-Institut][], [University of Potsdam][], Germany.
+An unofficial LaTeX class for writing theses at the [Software Architecture Group][], [Hasso-Plattner-Institut][], [University of Potsdam][], Germany.